Click to Enlarge

 The Baptism in the Holy Spirit

-At the moment of salvation, Jesus baptizes each believer in the Holy Spirit (Matthew 3:11, Page 1504).
-The Holy Spirit comes into your life and makes your body His temple (1 Corinthians 6:19, Page 1788).
-At that same moment o of salvation, Jesus baptizes you into the Body of Christ, the church (1 Corinthians 12:13, Page 1797).
+At the moment of salvation, Jesus baptizes each believer in the Holy Spirit (Matthew 3:11).
+The Holy Spirit comes into your life and makes your body His temple (1 Corinthians 6:19).
+At that same moment of salvation, Jesus baptizes you into the Body of Christ, the church (1 Corinthians 12:13).

 Some people wrongly teach that the baptism of the Holy Spirit comes at some time after salvation, perhaps weeks, months or years later.
-They sometimes point to three passages in the Book of Acts (Acts 1:5, Page 1799; Acts 8:14-17, Page 1714; Acts 19:1-7).
-Those passage present the fulfillment of Acts 1:8, Page 1699.
+They sometimes point to three passages in the Book of Acts (Acts 1:5; Acts 8:14-17; Acts 19:1-7).
+Those passage present the fulfillment of Acts 1:8.
 There, Jesus prophesied and commanded that the apostles must wait for the Holy Spirit to come upon them, and then they would be the witnesses of Jesus in Jerusalem, Judea, Samaria, and even to the remotest part of the earth.
-At Pentecost, the Holy Spirit fulfilled the promise of Jesus that the Father would send the Holy Spirit so that the disciples of Jesus would perform greater works after the ascension of Jesus than Jesus performed during His ministry in the flesh (John 14:16, Page 1685; John 14:12, Page 1685).
-The apostles began their ministry in Jerusalem on the day of Pentecost when the Holy Spirit came upon them and filled them (Acts 2:1-4, Page 1700).
-From Jerusalem and Judea, the word of God spread salvation to Samaria, just as Jesus prophesied (Acts 1:8, Page 1699).
-As part of the testimony to the believing Jews that even Samaritans could be saved by faith in Christ just like Jews, Peter and John laid their hands upon the new Samaritans believers and they received the Holy Spirit (Acts 8:14-17, Page 1714).
+At Pentecost, the Holy Spirit fulfilled the promise of Jesus that the Father would send the Holy Spirit so that the disciples of Jesus would perform greater works after the ascension of Jesus than Jesus performed during His ministry in the flesh (John 14:16; John 14:12).
+The apostles began their ministry in Jerusalem on the day of Pentecost when the Holy Spirit came upon them and filled them (Acts 2:1-4).
+From Jerusalem and Judea, the word of God spread salvation to Samaria, just as Jesus prophesied (Acts 1:8).
+As part of the testimony to the believing Jews that even Samaritans could be saved by faith in Christ just like Jews, Peter and John laid their hands upon the new Samaritan believers and they received the Holy Spirit (Acts 8:14-17).
 Likewise, the Ephesian disciples (apparently including some Gentiles) living far away from Jerusalem, received the Holy Spirit when Paul laid his hands upon them.
 In both the Samaritan and Ephesian accounts, the believers had not yet heard the Gospel of Jesus Christ, but had only heard about baptism in the name of Jesus taught by John the Baptist.
 Both the Samaritan and the Ephesian accounts of the Holy Spirit filling believers have something else in common: only when the people heard and believed the Gospel of Jesus Christ did they receive the Holy Spirit.
 Notice that the baptism of the Holy Spirit happened immediately upon salvation for the Samaritans and the Ephesians.
 Furthermore, the Bible contains no record that the Holy Spirit only comes into the life of a believer by the laying on of hands.
 None of the New Testament letters indicate that only through the laying on of hands does a believer receive the Holy Spirit or get baptized by the Holy Spirit.
 Therefore, let no one deceive you into believing that some believers receive the baptism of the Holy Spirit at a time later than salvation.
 Nowhere in the Bible does God reveal such a teaching, but God demonstrates how salvation spread and how Jesus baptized all new believers in the Holy Spirit at the moment they heard and believed the Gospel of Jesus Christ.

-In contrast to this false teaching of men, God taught us that at the moment of salvation Jesus baptized us into the Body of Christ, His Church (1 Corinthians 12:13, Page 1797).
-Notice that every believer at Corinth has been baptized into the Body of Christ, His Church.
-So, just as John the Baptist prophesied that Jesus would baptize all believers, so also Jesus baptizes each believer at salvation into the Body of Christ (Matthew 3:11, Page 1504; 1 Corinthians 12:13, Page 1797).
+In contrast to this false teaching of men, God taught us that at the moment of salvation Jesus baptized us into the Body of Christ, His Church (1 Corinthians 12:13).
+Notice that every believer at Corinth had been baptized into the Body of Christ, His Church.
+So, just as John the Baptist prophesied that Jesus would baptize all believers, so also Jesus baptizes each believer at salvation into the Body of Christ (Matthew 3:11; 1 Corinthians 12:13).